Bad colors with Canon 5D Mark II (esp with dark photos)

 Is there a map of camera-model/default-exposure somewhere in darktable?

-#16 Updated by Pascal de Bruijn over 6 years ago
+#16 Updated by Pascal de Bruijn almost 7 years ago

 Huh, default exposure?
 We just process the RAW data as-is, without any exposure compensation.
 Do you have any other weird camera settings I should know about?